Virtual Labs

 $$ \ddot y_a(kT) \cong \frac{1}{T^2} [y_a(kT)-2y_a((k-1)T)+y_a((k-2)T)] $$

-If only the first term in expansion (1) is used, the data hold is called a zero-order hold (ZOH).
+If only the first term in expansion (1) is used, the data hold is called a Zero-Order Hold (ZOH).

-Here we assume that the function is approximately constant within the sampling interval, at a value equal to that of the function at the preceding sampling instant.
+Here we assume that the function ya(t) is approximately constant within the sampling interval, at a value equal to that of the function at the preceding sampling instant.

 $$ y_a(t) = y(k) ; kT \le t \lt (k+1)T \tag{2} $$